CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Configuration/NCLU-to-NVUE-Commands.md

         <code>nv set [vrf &lt;default|name&gt;] router bgp router-id &lt;ipv4&gt;</code>
         </td>
         <td style="vertical-align : middle">
-        In NVUE, when a single AS is in use for all VRFs, the <code>&lt;vrf &lt;name&gt;&gt;</code> not required in the command.
-It will be gloabally applied to all VRFs including the <code>default</code> VRF.
+        In NVUE, when a single AS is in use for all VRFs, the <code>&lt;vrf &lt;name&gt;</code> is not required in the command.
+It is globally applied to all VRFs including the <code>default</code> VRF.
         </td>
     </tr>
     <tr>